Are Financial Institutions Taking Action?

-Dec 4, 2018 - (ACN Newswire) - The major overarching trend seen in the cryptocurrency industry recently is the movement of financial institutions as players entering this space.
-Bitcoin and other cryptocurrencies have become a new institutional investment asset, drawing an ever-expanding list of financial technology (Fintech), banking and investment institutions, among others.
+HONG KONG, Dec 5, 2018 - (ACN Newswire) - The major overarching trend seen in the cryptocurrency industry recently is the movement of institutions as players entering this space.
+Bitcoin and other cryptocurrencies have become a new institutional investment asset, drawing an ever-expanding list of financial technology (Fintech), banking, and investment institutions, among many others.

 Along with this innovation and the global expansion of the crypto world, crypto exchanges are creating systems to ensure the blockchain ecosystem remains stable.
 These exchanges can bridge the traditional business world to the new digital cryptocurrency world.
 However, this bridge requires incorporation of fiat currencies, such as the HKD (Hong Kong Dollar), into these digital exchange platforms.
 With the HKD joining a crypto exchange, more people will have the opportunity to trade cryptocurrencies and thus furthering the mainstream adoption of the digital crypto world.